Grafluxe/continuous-delivery-pipeline/README.md

 - Environment where QA testing occurs (via manual and automated techniques).
 - Continuous Delivery tool *auto builds* off HEAD of the `integration` branch.
+  - If desired, builds can also be made off any commit via *manual trigger*.

 **STAG**